 2. Same 20.4MP sensor as OM-D E-M1X

 The Olympus OM-D E-M5 Mark III's sensor will still be a Micro Four Thirds one, then, but how many megapixels will it boast?
-We’ve heard rumblings for years that the smaller sensor probably maxes out at 24MP, though no one has yet achieved that (the OM-D E-M1 Mark II and E-M1X bear the same 20.4MP sensor, while Panasonic offers a 20.3MP alternative inside the GH5, G9 and GX8 models).
+While we’ve heard for years that the smaller format probably maxes out at 24MP, the Sharp 8K Video Camera boasts a proprietary 33MP sensor (albeit in a 16:9 ratio, unlike Olympus' traditional 4:3), providing a new ceiling for the standard.

 Read more: Panasonic GH5S review

 With Olympus' R&D team having redoubled its efforts on sensor development in recent years, researching technologies like multi-storied photodiode CMOS sensors, the question is: would the executives be willing to put a higher resolution sensor in the OM-D E-M5 Mark III when it sits below the OM-D E-M1X in the the product line-up?

 As noted earlier, the E-M1X rules the OM-D roost because it’s the professional-level model.
 While the new E-M5 would obviously have access to the same (as well as superior) technology, the nature of the product line has traditionally prevented junior models possessing more advanced specs than their seniors.

 In all likelihood, then, the OM-D E-M5 Mark III will benefit from a similar, if not identical, 20.4MP sensor to that of the E-M1 Mark II and E-M1X – unless Olympus does a Panasonic and does a massive zig where everybody expects it to zag.

 The GH5S came to the party bearing a humble (even by Micro Four Thirds standards) 10.2MP sensor.
 Of course, Panasonic did this for a specific reason: the GH5S, as a specialist video-oriented camera, sacrificed pixel count for larger photo sites, resulting in dramatically improved low-light performance at the expense of photographic resolution.

 We don’t expect Olympus to do anything quite so dramatic.
 The company has stated that it’s dedicated to the stills market, so there’s no chance of the OM-D E-M5 Mark III becoming the 'video OM-D'.
 Then again, the Micro Four Thirds format is built on thinking outside the box, so the corporation may pull something out of left field.